natforsdick/bioinformatics-bits-and-pieces/README.md

-# bioinformatics-bits-and-pieces
+# Bioinformatics

-Small 'how to' guides and handy tips and tricks for a range of bioinformatic processes
+Small 'how to' guides and snippets with handy tips and tricks for a range of common bioinformatic processes.

+[basespace.md](https://github.com/natforsdick/bioinformatics-bits-and-pieces/blob/main/basespace.md) - How to install and use Illumina Basespace on the command line for downloading sequencing data.

+[checksums.md](https://github.com/natforsdick/bioinformatics-bits-and-pieces/blob/main/checksums.md) - How to verify file integrity when transferring/sharing data.

+[R-on-NeSI.md](https://github.com/natforsdick/bioinformatics-bits-and-pieces/blob/main/R-on-NeSI.md) - How to get started using R on command line NeSI.